Report Animal Concerns

 Compassion Awareness Project

-It is important to acknowledge that these feelings and emotions, commonly referred to as “compassion fatigue,” are not only legitimate and appropriate responses to the work you do with animals, but, when expressed through the proper channels, can actually be used to enhance and support the research environment you create for both your colleagues and the animals under your care.
+It is important to acknowledge that these feelings and emotions, commonly referred to as “compassion fatigue,” are legitimate and appropriate responses to the work you do with animals.
+When expressed through the proper channels, these feelings can actually be used to enhance and support the research environment you create for both your colleagues and the animals under your care.

-CAP uses a multifaceted approach to engage and educate all departmental staff, with the goal of reducing compassion fatigue and improving job satisfaction.
+Using a multifaceted approach to engage and educate members of the U-M research community, the goal of ULAM’s Compassion Awareness Project (CAP) is to reduce compassion fatigue and improve job satisfaction.

-Everyone in the animal research community is welcome to participate in CAP events.
+Everyone in the U-M animal research community is welcome to participate in CAP events

 Events typically follow a variety of formats: